iden-a/HuffmanCompression/README.md

     ```bash
     ./huffman

-5. Make sure you have an input.txt file in the same directory as the executable or adjust the file path in the code accordingly.
+5. Make sure you have an input.txt file located in a **`data/`** directory or adjust the file path in the code accordingly.